Product Management vs. Product Marketing vs. Product Growth 101

 Business Model, including pricing

-In some companies, a simplified split between a Product Manager (PM) and a Product Marketer (PMM) might look like this:
+In some companies, a simplified split between a Product Manager (PM) and a Product Marketing Manager (PMM or Product Marketer) might look like this:

 Looking at the picture above, you might notice overlaps and dependencies: